 Drum Works uses drumming as a tool to inspire young people creatively, give them confidence in their ideas and empower them to direct their own futures.

-Drum Works has been running in east London secondary schools since 2007, and now reaches around 350 young people every week in six schools.
+Drum Works has been running in east London secondary schools since 2007, and currently reaches around 400 young people in six schools.
 Participants have weekly sessions with professional musicians where they create their own material and work towards high-profile performances.
-There are opportunities to progress into two senior ensembles, who meet fortnightly at the Barbican and perform regularly around London and further afield.
-The Drum Works Assistant programme offers some of the older, more advanced players the opportunity to develop their music leadership skills through taking paid placements in schools and receiving mentoring from Drum Works Leaders.
+There are opportunities to progress into two senior ensembles, which meet fortnightly at the Barbican and perform regularly around London and further afield.
+The Drum Works Assistant programme offers some of the older more advanced players the opportunity to develop their music leadership skills through taking paid placements in schools and receiving mentoring from Drum Works Leaders.

-In addition to the core activity in schools, Drum Works can also deliver a range of bespoke workshops to suit your needs, including: • corporate training workshops • school workshops • community workshops
+Bespoke Workshops In addition to the core activity in schools, Drum Works can also deliver a range of bespoke workshops to suit your needs, including: • corporate training workshops • school workshops • community workshops